 ENFORCEMENT, VIOLATION, AND PENALTY

 SECTION 1.
-ENFORCEMENT: The City Zoning Official shall administer and enforce this Zoning Ordinance.
-Appeals from the decision of the City Zoning Official may be made to the Planning Commission and Governing Body.
+ENFORCEMENT: The City Zoning Administrator shall administer and enforce this Zoning Ordinance.
+Appeals from the decision of the City Zoning Official may be made to the Board of Zoning Appeals.

+The City Zoning Administrator shall have the following duties and responsibilities with regard to enforcement of the Zoning Ordinance.

+Approve and issue all zoning permits and occupancy certificates and make and

+maintain records therof.

+2. To cause any building, structure, place or premises to be inspected and examined as required by these regulations and to order in writing the remedying of any condition found to exist therein or threat in violation of any provisions herein.

+3. To institute any appropriate action or proceedings to prevent such unlawful action or use to restrain, correct or abate such violation on or about the premises of any building or structure which is constructed, built, moved, structurally altered or reconstructed or land is used in violation of any provisions herein.

+4. Maintain a set of administrative forms to assist applicants and to process the cases considered by the Planning Commission, Board of Zoning Appeals and Governing Body.

+Receive, file and forward to the Planning Commission the applications and records for all amendments and conditional uses which are filed with the Zoning Administrator.

+Receive, file and forward to the Board of Zoning Appeals the applications and records for all variances and special uses which are filed with the Zoning Administrator and forward all records of appeals to the Board upon request of the Secretary.

+Maintain permanent and current public records of the Zoning Regulations including but not limited to all official zoning maps amendments, special uses, appeals, variances, and applications thereof and records of hearing thereon.

+Provide such technical and clerical assistance as may be required by the Panning Commission, the Board of Zoning Appeals, the Governing Body and other agencies and officials in the exercise of their duties relating to these regulations.

 SECTION 2.
 CERTIFICATE OF ZONING COMPLIANCE:

 1. Subsequent to the effective date of this Zoning Ordinance, no change in the use or occupancy of land nor any change in the use or occupancy of an existing building shall be made, nor shall any new building be occupied, until a certificate of zoning compliance has been issued by the City Zoning Official.
-The certificate of zoning compliance shall state that the land and/or building complies with the provisions of this Zoning Ordinance.
+The certificate of zoning compliance shall state that the land and/or building complies with the provisions of this Zoning Ordinance

 2. No excavation, erection, or alteration of any building shall be permitted before an application has been made and approved for a building permit, and no building or premises shall be occupied until a certificate of zoning compliance is issued.